Food court: Retail concept

 For several years, Business Insider named Panda Express as one of the first food court businesses achieving notorious success in the industry.
 One of the reasons for Panda Express' success was due to their constant change and upgrading of their menu items.
 Food trucks have recently been a trend in the industry.
 The local aspect of food trucks combined with the community aspect of food courts has enabled the recent trend of food truck rallies.
 By using food trucks as a promotional tool, many vendors are able to brand themselves to fit the demand of local businesses in the realm of franchise competition.

-Costco Wholesale has one of the largest and most successful businesses that benefit from the revenue generated by food court sales.
-While many food court businesses pursue a healthy and fresh image, Costco aligns their food court branding with the stereotypical fast food image.
+Costco aligns its food court branding more closely with the conventional image of fast food.
 By placing their food court near the exit of their store, Costco is able to generate more revenue, encouraging customers to linger in the store longer and purchase more products.
-It is one of their main business strategies, since Costco is known for its bulk products, its prices, and its food court.
+It is one of their main business strategies.

 Increasingly common, though, has been the change to something resembling the British notion of food halls, where customers can find more local chains or even artisan restaurants.
-These become sort of hubs for the mall and eventually attractions of their own, drawing in their share of customers.
-Traditionally these new food court/food hall hybrids attract younger clientele, now including bars and, in the case of the malls owned by the Washington Prime Group, even adding craft breweries.
-As an example, in Egypt, this new view of food courts as potent sources of customers for the mall has become quite prevalent.
-The mall hypermarket, exploding to match population growth, now includes various ventures into gastronomy including food courts.
+These become hubs for the mall, and eventually, attractions of their own, drawing in their share of customers.
+Traditionally, these new food court/food hall hybrids attract younger clientele, now including bars and, in the case of malls owned by the Washington Prime Group, craft breweries.
+As an example, in Egypt, this new perception of food courts as potent sources of customers for the mall has become quite prevalent.
+The mall hypermarket, exploding to match population growth, now includes various ventures into gastronomy, including food courts.